shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 ### Important Angular CLI Commands

-- **`npm install -g @angular/cli`** - To install angular cli in your system globally.
+- `npm install -g @angular/cli` - To install angular cli in your system globally.

-- **`ng new my-Angular-App`** - To Create new project in angular
+- `ng new my-Angular-App` - To Create new project in angular

-- **`ng serve`** - To run your ANGULAR application.
+- `ng serve` - To run your ANGULAR application.

-- **`ng help`** - It will provide us the some angular basic CLI commands which are necessary.
+- `ng help` - It will provide us the some angular basic CLI commands which are necessary.

-- **`"ng generate component newComponent" Shortform :- ("ng g c newComponent")`** - It will create new component in our angular project.
+- `ng generate component newComponent` - It will create new component in our angular project.
+It can be used as `ng g c componentName` as shorthand.

-- **`"ng generate module newComponent" Shortform :- ("ng g m newComponent")`** - It will create new Module in our angular project.
+- `ng generate module newComponent` - It will create new Module in our angular project.
+It can be used as `ng g c componentName` as shorthand.

-- **`"ng genrate class newclass"`** - It creates class for us with 2 files 1.classname.ts & 2.classname.spec.ts
+- `ng genrate class newclass` - It creates class for us with 2 files 1.classname.ts & 2.classname.spec.ts

-- **`"ng build"`** - it will create our application for the production and it will create the dist folder in your directory and it we can run our application on the serve by putting that folder on the server.
+- `ng build` - it will create our application for the production and it will create the dist folder in your directory and it we can run our application on the serve by putting that folder on the server.

 ### Angular File Structure